If You Are Planning to Send Your Child to the Library after School,

 However, due to problem behaviors during after-school hours such as theft, vandalism, and student violence, students are no longer allowed to simply ‘hang out’ inside the Library, in the library parking lot, or on the Library grounds.

 While we absolutely want and encourage all students to use the Library for the purposes it was intended, the library is not equipped to be a substitute for after-school supervision.
-Library General Conduct policies include strict rules for behavior, expulsion if the rules are not observed, and $97 fines for loitering on library grounds which are enforced.
+Library General Conduct policies include rules for behavior, expulsion if the rules are not observed, and $97 fines for loitering on library grounds which are enforced.

 If your child is not interested in using the library in accordance with these policies, please make other arrangements for them after school.
 The nearby Claremore Community Center is an excellent option for active children needing an alternative to the quiet library environment.
 Pre-registration and other restrictions may apply.